het915/het915/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Het Patel
 =================================================================================================================================

-IoT and Robotics Engineer
+Student at University of Illinois Urbana Chmapaign Masters in Autonomy and Robotics
 -------------------------

 # 💫 About Me:
-<br>🌍 I'm based in Ahmedabad ,India<br>✉️ You can contact me at het915@gmail.com<br>🚀 I'm currently working on a stealth robotics project<br>🤝 I'm open to collaborating on Robotics Project
+You can contact me at het915@gmail.com <br> 🤝 I'm open to collaborating on Robotics Project

 ## 🌐 Socials: